-The above special conditions are required to ensure that: The Special Use Permit complies with Ordinance requirements and as authorized by waiver.
+The Special Use Permit complies with Ordinance requirements and as authorized by waiver.

 F. A Landscape Plan with Weed Control Plan that has been approved by ELUC is required at the time of application for a Zoning Use Permit that complies with Section 6.1.5 M. and Section 6.1.5 P.(3) of the Zoning Ordinance.